TheoNorris/the-odd-dog-blog/README.md

 - Upon using this project you will need to use your own environment variables.
 You can see an example of the variables I have used in my env_sample.py file.
-Before you host this project, ensure that you have ignored these files before pushing them to the server.
+Before you host this project, ensure that you have ignored this file before pushing your project to the server.

 ![env vars](/readme-files/readme-documents/env-vars.png)